By: Su Keles | Posted on August 15, 2022

 Why is it cheaper?

 - Many people are worried about the quality of generic drugs.
-Study shows people have improved opinions for generic medicines, but the lack of trust is still there, mainly for patients with a strong belief that lower price equals lower quality.
+Study shows people have improved opinions of generic medicines, but the lack of trust is still there, mainly for patients who strongly believe that lower price equals lower quality.
 Both EU and US laws allow for a shortened process for administering generic medicines.
-However, the process might take less time and money if you look at how generic and brand name drugs are made, but the differences are considered minor.
+However, the process might take less time and money if you look at how generic and brand-name drugs are made, but the differences are considered minor.
 There is no need to conduct clinical studies, but bioequivalence to the initial medicine must be proved.
 Bioequivalence will determine if the generic drug works in the body similarly and be as safe and efficient as the brand-name drug.

 - It is true that in some cases, even though the active ingredient in a generic medication is the same as in the brand name alternative, small changes could determine how the generic medication affects your body.
 These minor changes can be related to how the generic drug is produced or the different inactive ingredients used in the medicine.
 It may cause the drug to be less effective or create side effects for some patients

-- There is plenty of research proving that taking the generic drug costs less and provides you with a solution that is just as effective as the original.
+- There is plenty of research proving that taking the generic drug costs less and provides a solution that is just as effective as the original.
 But these are a few isolated cases.
 For the most part, generic medications seem to be just as good at treating patients as their brand-name alternatives.
-It is also good to remember that brand name companies make a lot of generic drugs.
-In most cases, they make copies of their own medications or another company’s brand name drugs and then sell them without the brand name.
+It is also good to remember that brand-name companies make a lot of generic drugs.
+In most cases, they make copies of their own medications or another company’s brand-name drugs and then sell them without the brand name.

 Even though they must have the same active ingredients for the same medicinal effects, trade laws do not allow generic drugs to look like brand-name drugs.
 So, generic drug producers must make changes regarding the inactive ingredients (excipients), such as the dyes and fillers, which lead to changes in the shape and color of the medicine.
 However, this can consequently create problems such as harming a patient’s acceptance of treatment or increasing the difficulty of recognizing the medication both for patients and doctors.